Learning and Professional Development

 - The Department engages contracted training providers to design and deliver specially tailored courses under the PDP, covering subject areas such as interpersonal skills, communication skills, management skills, research skills and other areas relevant to electorate and personal employees, including senior staff.
 A PDP calendar is developed by the Department each year in response to the training needs of employees as identified through consultation with course participants, employees and employing Members, including by the conduct of a regular training needs analysis.

-- Details of courses on offer and registration forms are distributed in advance of each course to all employees and Members and are available on the Ministerial and Parliamentary Services intranet.
+- Details of courses on offer and registration information are distributed in advance of each course to all employees and Members and are available on the Ministerial and Parliamentary Services intranet.
 The number of courses offered and their location depends on the level of demand.

 Office Management Information Sessions